vfarcic/devops26/manuscript/02-intro.md

 * Which kind do we want to install?
 Static or serverless?

-Please answer with `Static Jenkins Server and Jenkinsfiles`.
+Please answer with `Serverless Jenkins X Pipelines with Tekton`.
 We'll explore the serverless option later.

 The process will create a `jx` Namespace.
 It will also modify your local `kubectl` context.